 There is a lot to do in Oahu without spending any money, but while sitting by the hotel pool is always free we wanted to look a little beyond that.
 Our list covers everything from incredible hikes, amazing natural wonders, awe-inspiring historical sites, and of course some of the best beaches in the world, and that is where we will start!

 1 – Beaches – Best Beaches in Oahu

 Oahu is blessed with some really stunning beaches.
 While many envisage white sands and gin clear water this is a long way from the reality of Oahu’s coastline.
-Instead, the beaches are far more rugged, wild and have the feel of a lost world.
+Instead, the beaches are far more rugged, and wild and have the feel of a lost world.
 Exploring these remote, wild and genuinely wonderful strips of golden sand is one of our favorite things to do on the island.

 Waikiki – One of the most famous beaches in the World.
-The Shoreline is actually quite narrow but runs for over a mile along the front of the City. it usually absolutely packed with sun worshipers.
+The Shoreline is actually quite narrow but runs for over a mile along the front of the City.
+It is usually absolutely packed with sun worshipers.
 It remains amazingly clean considering the huge number of people.
 The Water is permanently warm and has an incredible soft bath-water-like feel to it.
 The depth is shallow for a long way out and is the perfect place to learn to surf.

 Hanauma Bay – This stunning bay is a nature reserve and one of the best places to snorkel in the State.
 But is not actually free!

 Magic Island – A man-made beach paradise just outside of Waikiki.
 The protected waters make this a great place for families with young children.

 Waimanalo Beach – Picture Perfect Hawaii Beach, Miles of Golden Sand, Impossibly blue ocean, and lush green mountains lined with Palm trees.